DenseFuse: A Fusion Approach to Infrared and Visible Images: Proposed Fusion Method

 In this section, the proposed deep learning-based fusion method is introduced in detail.
 With a span of last 5 years, CNN gains great success in image processing field.
 It is also the footstone for our network.

+The fusion strategy for color images(RGB) is the same as gray scale images in our fusion framework, so in our paper, we just consider the gray scale image fusion task.
+The fused results of color images are shown in Section \ref{sec:ivrgb}.

-The input infrared and visible images(gray level images) are denoted as $I_1$ and $I_2$, respectively.
-We assume that input images are registered using existing algorithms.
+The input infrared and visible images(gray scale images) are denoted as $I_1,\cdots,I_k$, and $k\geq 2$.
+Note that the input images are pre-registered.
+And the index($1,\cdots,k$) is irrelevant with the type of input images, which means $I_i(i=1,\cdots,k)$ can be treated as infrared or visible image.
+We assume that input images are registered using existing algorithms \cite{31} \cite{32} \cite{33}, and in our paper, we use the method in \cite{31} to pre-process input images if they are not registered.
 Our network architecture has three parts: encoder, fusion layer, and decoder.
 The architecture of the proposed network is shown in Fig.1.

-As shown in Fig.\ref{fig:architecture}, the encoder is a siamese architecture network and it has two channels (C11 and DenseBlock11 for channel1, C12 and DenseBlock12 for channel2).
-The first layer (C11 and C12) contains $3\times3$ filters to extract rough features and the dense block (DenseBlock11 and DenseBlock12) contains three convolution layers (each layer’s output is cascaded as the next layer’s input) which also contain $3\times3$ filters.
-The weights of encoder channels are tied, C11 and C12 (DenseBlock11 and DenseBlock12) share same weights.
-For each convolution layer in encoding network, the channel number of feature maps is 16.
+As shown in Fig.\ref{fig:architecture}, the encoder contains two parts (C1 and DenseBlock) which are utilized to extract deep features.
+The first layer (C1) contains $3\times3$ filters to extract rough features and the dense block (DenseBlock) contains three convolutional layers (each layer's output is cascaded as the input of the next layer) which also contain $3\times3$ filters.
+And in our network, the reflection mode is used to pad input image.
+For each convolutional layer in encoding network, the input channel number of feature maps is 16.
 The architecture of encoder has two advantages.
-First, the filter size and step of convolutional operation are $3\times3$ and 1, respectively.
+First, the filter size and stride of convolutional operation are $3\times3$ and 1, respectively.
 With this strategy, the input image can be any size.
-Second, dense block architecture can preserve as much features as possible which are obtained by each convolution layer in encoding network and this operation can make sure all the salient features will be used in fusion strategy.
+Second, dense block architecture can preserve deep features as much as possible in encoding network and this operation can make sure all the salient features are used in fusion strategy.

 We choose different fusion strategies in fusion layer and these will be introduced in Section\ref{sec:strategy}.